davidmarkclements/v8-perf/readme.md

 The takeaway here should still be to keep functions small.
 At the moment we still have to avoid over-commenting (and even whitespace) inside functions.
 Also if you want the absolute fastest speed, manually inlining (removing the call) is consistently the fastest approach.
-Of course this has to be balanced against the fact that after a certain size (of actually executable code) a function won't be inlined, so copy-pasting code from other functions into your function could cause performance problem.
+Of course this has to be balanced against the fact that after a certain size (of actual executable code) a function won't be inlined, so copy-pasting code from other functions into your function could cause performance problem.
 In other words manual inlining is a potential footgun; it's better to leave inlining up to the compiler in most cases.